umn-dash/sql-novice-survey/_episodes/04-calc.md

 |11.8125       |

 When we run the query,
-the expression `1.05 * reading` is evaluated for each row.
+the expression `1.05 * value` is evaluated for each row.
 Expressions can use any of the fields, all of usual arithmetic operators, and a variety of common functions.